drkTettnang/corona-testing/README.md

-This is a simple booking system to reservate dates at an one day corona test station.
+This is a complete booking system to reservate dates and handle results at a corona test station.
 It was developed in a hurry and contains therefore maybe some bugs or shortcomings.